 Way back when, this was a blog solely for photographers.
 There are multiple posts in the coffers about pricing.
-For a variety of reasons, (confidence, lack of business acumen two name two) pricing for creatives seems to be a minefield.
-Photographers included, I’ve been working with creatives for over a decade and, regardless of the specialism, pricing is a consistent issue.
+For a variety of reasons, (lack of confidence and business acumen to name two) pricing for creatives seems to be a minefield.
+I’ve educated creatives for over a decade and, regardless of the specialism, pricing is a consistent issue.

 Business is about selling value.
 Sometimes it’s a physical product.
 I’m in love with the book The Personal MBA: Master the Art of Business.
 In it, you’ll find a description of 12 forms of value.
 Every business falls into one or more of these categories: